roscxn/Math-Quiz/README.md

 ## Summary

-This is my first project after learning coding for two weeks in a Software Engineering Immersive course.
+This is my first project after two weeks in a Software Engineering Immersive course.
 I am glad that General Assembly has given me this great opportunity to explore the different ways in programming.
 I have enjoyed myself thoroughly through this process and discovered my interest in creating applications.
 There is definitely a lot more for me to work on and I believe I will only get better as I progress.
 Hope you enjoy the game!